slang-i18n/slang/slang_openai/README.md

 # slang_openai

-Use Use any OpenAI compatible API to automatically translate your app at compile time.
+Use any OpenAI compatible API to automatically translate your app at compile time.

 This is library is intended to be used with [slang](https://pub.dev/packages/slang).